tyler19shea/patient-management/README.md

 # patient-management
-This project keeps track of patient data including their name, diagnosis, insurance, visits, and the amount due to the healthcare system.
+This project keeps track of patient data including their first and last name, date of birth, diagnosis, insurance, visits, and the amount due to the healthcare system.
 It saves its information into an SQLite database to keep track of the data.
 It also utilizes Object-Oriented Programming (OOP) principles and provides a graphical user interface (GUI) using Tkinter.

 # Features
 - Patient Data Management: Add, update, delete, and view patient data.